montymi/blog/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are, in my opinion, the greatest part of OSS and are what will be the key to continuing the growth of the community.
-One of the main goals of this README is to facilitate contributions of potential developers.

 1. [Fork the Project](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)